apigee/ansible-opdk-accelerator/README.md

 1. Git clone of Ansible configuration file templates

-1. Git clone of inventory file templates
+1. Git clone of inventory file templates.
+[How to setup your inventory file](inventory)

 1. Create credentials.yml template file